PiperTheDog/Homebrew-and-Powershell-Scripts/README.md

 There are 2 scripts hosted on this github.
-Both files will install the suite of apps that I use on a daily basis, the brew.sh does not need to have homebrew installed to run and the file named "Bundle" does.
+Both files will install the suite of apps that I use on a daily basis, the brew.sh does not need to have homebrew installed to run and the file named "brewfile" does.